 Treatment options for childhood adrenocortical tumors include the following:

 The use of radiation therapy in pediatric patients with adrenocortical tumors has not been consistently investigated.
 Adrenocortical tumors are generally considered to be radioresistant.
-Furthermore, because many children with adrenocortical tumors carry germline TP53 mutations that predispose to cancer, radiation may increase the incidence of secondary tumors.
-One study reported that three of five long-term survivors of pediatric adrenocortical tumors died of secondary sarcomas that arose within the radiation field.[5,14]
+Furthermore, because many children with adrenocortical tumors carry germline TP53 mutations that predispose them to cancer, radiation may increase the incidence of secondary tumors.
+One study reported that three of five long-term survivors of pediatric adrenocortical tumors died of secondary sarcomas that arose within the radiation field.[6,14]